iNeedABox/Generative-String-Art/README.md

       which Python # On macOS/Linux
       ```
       If no path is returned, you may manually add Python to your system's PATH environment variable.
-      Refer to [Official Python Installation Guide](https://www.python.org/downloads/) for step-by-step and more topic-depth instructions.

    If you reached this step, ensure that Python has been successfully installed on your system by running the following command in your terminal or command prompt:
    ```bash